-Based on annually averaged sound energy density, at 63 Hz, the largest contribution to sound energy density is from the TGC vessel category, ranging from 55.8 to 73.2 %.
-The second-largest contribution is from the CAR vessel category, ranging from 22.3 to 38.4 %.
-The lowest contribution to sound energy density is from PAS vessels, ranging from 0.4 to 1.8 %.
-The contribution of RRO and CON vessels ranges from 1.87 to 2.4 % and 2.1 to 3.2 %, respectively.
+Based on annually averaged sound energy density (Figures 45 and Figure 46), at 63 Hz, the largest contribution to sound energy density is from the CAR vessel category, ranging from 68 to 73 %.
+The second-largest contribution is from the TGC vessel category, ranging from 16 to 23 %.
+The lowest contribution to sound energy density is from PAS vessels, less than 1 %.
+The contribution of RRO and CON vessels ranges from 3 to 5 % and 6 to 7 %, respectively.

-At 125 Hz, the largest contributions come from the CAR vessel category (ranging from 31.9 to 44.0 %) and the TGC vessel category (ranging from 27.1 to 39.0 %), followed by RRO vessels (with contributions ranging from 16.2 to 24.9 %).
+At 125 Hz, the largest contributions come from the CAR vessel category (ranging from 50 to 61 %) and the RRO vessel category (ranging from 15 to 33 %), followed by TGC vessels (with contributions ranging from 11 to 17 %).